Rafisto/sys/README.md

 ## Serial

 The `misc/serial` is a challenge I made for [Break the Syntax CTF 2025](https://ctftime.org/event/2749).
-The contestants had to find out that the device is sending morse code after specific number of PIC interrupts, then browse through a program memory.
+The contestants had to find out that the device, which simulated actions performed by a chinese ethernet switch, is sending morse code after specific number of PIC interrupts, then browse through a program memory.
 There were only a few solves.

 ![How to solve misc/serial from Break the Syntax CTF 2025](./pub/serial.gif)